About MCH Surgery

 - You can recover at your own pace.
 We don’t force our patients to leave immediately.
 If your surgeon determines it necessary to deal with pain issues, we can keep you for 23-hour observation.

 - Parking is customer-friendly, free, and close to the entrance.
-Handicapped parking is truly next to the entrance, not across streets or on upper levels.
+Handicapped parking is located next to the entrance.

 - Thanks to our excellent housekeeping team, our facility is very clean.